D0men1c0/ISSR_Darkweb/README.md

 7. `ShowModelsBaselineBERT`
     Provides summaries of the baseline BERT models (using notebooks) and includes additional analyses with CSV files. <br>
-    These analyses cover topic descriptions, original documents with topic associations, sentiment analysis for each document and topic, the evolution of topics over time, and example of predictions.
+    hese analyses cover topic descriptions, original documents with topic associations, sentiment analysis for each document and topic, the evolution of topics over time, and example of predictions.

-    - **`Content`**:
+    - `Content`:
       - *Dread Posts*: 121 topics
       - *White Nation Posts*: 31 topics

-    - **`Thread`**:
+    - `Thread`:
       - *Dread Threads*: 7 topics and 68 topics
       - *Raid Forums Threads*: 26 topics